ICST Ambi Motion Markers

 “No markers or regions with ‘ambi…’ found”

 The marker list is empty.
-Add markers manually or run Load CSV to import them.
+Add markers manually or run Load CSV.
 Make sure each marker name starts with ambi (case-sensitive).

 No motion in the plugin